omnistrate-oss/saasbuilder/README.md

   ![Alt text](https://drive.google.com/uc?id=1TNKc7u0zLcozw95OIMbFUf22EBL5ocAY "Create App Password")

-  4. Provide name of the app, say SaasBuilder.
+  4. Provide name of the app, say CustomerPortal.
   5. Click "Create."
   6. Google will display a 16-character password something like "fasb nxpq lfnr chtn"
   7. Copy this password and **remove in between spaces** (e.g. fasbnxpqlfnrchtn) to use it instead of your regular Google Account password.